 “But Dr. Joni, what is brain fog, and why does it happen?”
 I hear you cry.

 The truth is that brain fog can be an indicator of inflammation in the brain.
-Think about it – when you have inflammation in your joint, or in a small cut, it hurts – and quite often feels hot and swollen.
+Think about it – when you have inflammation in your joint or in a small cut, it hurts – and quite often feels hot and swollen.
 Now, you don’t have any pain receptors in your brain, so it can’t tell you that it hurts.
 But your brain fog symptoms are a call for help – something isn’t right!
-Basically, the brain inflammation causes everything to slow down, as it impacts the speed at which your brain neurons communicate.
+Basically, brain inflammation causes everything to slow down, as it impacts the speed at which your brain neurons communicate.

 How Does Hypothyroidism Affect the Brain?

 Your thyroid is a tiny powerhouse that sits below your larynx.
 When it’s working properly, the gland excretes hormones that have a huge influence on your body.